This Stat Will Make Your EPOP

 And look: it does!

 That’s actually the inverse of EPOP, a measure not of who’s employed but who isn’t, so it’s more directly comparable to the unemployment rate.
-In other words, this is everybody of prime age who is not in the workforce — whether they are unemployed, discouraged, back in school, staying home as a full-time parent, whatever.
+In other words, this is everybody of prime age who is not working — whether they are unemployed, discouraged, back in school, staying home as a full-time parent, whatever.

 And, as the chart clearly shows, the Great Recession really did a number on workforce participation, with about 5% of this prime-age cohort dropping out.
 And the recovery has been weak.
 Even after the recession ended, participation didn’t start to improve for a couple of years.
 And now, with the recovery decidedly long in the tooth, we’re still only back to a level comparable to the peaks after the last two recessions.